DmitryVerhov/Kaggle-projects/Diplom/README.md

 Tool consist of five parts:
 * Parser wich can download product characteristics and prices everyday.
 * Preprocessing unit is converting raw data to datasets for the model
-* Anomaly detector finds intresting products from the datasets
+* Anomaly detector finds interesting products from the datasets
-* NLP model as a sentiment analyser
+* NLP model based on BERT transformer as a sentiment analyser
 * And finally telegram bot as a user interface

 ### Directory content